pocomane/retro-console-games/README.md

 - Add ~7 "very good" label to gba.

 - The following titles needs more time to be evaluated in order to assign to them the proper labels.
-An indicative positional index is given. '+' means that probably a 'excellent' label should be given. '-' means 'good', maybe. '@' means to add to the list, maybe.
+An indicative positional index is given. '+' means that probably a 'excellent' label should be given. '-' means probably 'good'.
+  '@' means to add to the list, maybe.

 ```
 ATARI2600 ; @@ ; ?? ; Canyon Bomber